sumeetpatil/GetGitRepoInfo/README.md

 # GetGitRepoInfo
 Get Git Repo Info like stars, watchers, open issues and forks

-This nodejs commandline tool reads git repos from the excel file (git_repos.xlsx)[git_repos.xlsx] and creates a file (output.xlsx)[output.xlsx] with git info for each repo like stars, watchers, open issues and forks.
+This nodejs commandline tool reads git repos from the excel file (git_repos.xlsx)[./git_repos.xlsx] and creates a file (output.xlsx)[./output.xlsx] with git info for each repo like stars, watchers, open issues and forks.

 Example -